launchdarkly/ios-client-sdk/MigrationGuide.md

 ==================================================

 # Getting Started
+Follow the steps below to migrate your app from v2.x to v3.0.0.
+Most of these steps will be required, your IDE will give you build errors if you don't take them.
+However some steps (such as converting time intervals to Millis) the compiler can't warn you about.
+We recommend reading through the guide before starting to get a feel for what you will need to do to migrate your app to v3.0.0.

+Below the Migration Steps list are sections that give more detailed instructions.

+The section [API Differences from v2.x](#api-differences-from-v2x) has all of the changes to the API.

 ## Migration Steps
 1. Integrate the v3.0.0 SDK into your app. (e.g. CocoaPods podfile or Carthage cartfile change to point to v3.0.0).
 2. Clean, and delete Derived Data.